 This microcredential represents the self-awareness skills that are essential components of social and emotional learning.
-Adults who practice and model self-awareness skills are more effectively able to support students in developing these skills.
-Self-awareness is the ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.
-It also includes the ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and a growth mindset.
+Self-awareness is the ability to accurately identify and understand one’s own emotions, thoughts, personal and social identities, goals and values and how they influence behavior across contexts.
+It also includes the ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and self-efficacy.

-To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your effective use of self-awareness skills.
+To earn this 0.5 credit microcredential you will submit two types of evidence from the list below to demonstrate your effective use of self-awareness skills.
 You will also complete a short written or video reflective analysis.
 Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 Self-awareness skills include all of the following:

 (4) Awareness of beliefs, mindsets, and biases